-- 12. If the entity has reclassified a financial asset (in accordance with paragraphs 51-54 of HKAS 39) as one measured: - (a) at cost or amortised cost, rather than fair value; or it shall disclose the amount reclassified into and out of each category and the reason for that reclassification (see paragraphs 51-54 of HKAS 39).
+- 12. If the entity has reclassified a financial asset (in accordance with paragraphs 51-54 of HKAS 39) as one measured: - (a) at cost or amortised cost, rather than fair value; or it shall disclose the amount reclassified into and out of each category and the reason for that reclassification.